Check this out:

 Alton Baker Park Canoe Canal: Alton Baker Park Canoe Canal is open all year for trout, adipose fin-clipped steelhead and non-adipose fin-clipped steelhead over 24 inches long.
 Hatchery trout releases began in February and will continue through the summer and into November, providing an in-town and family-friendly fishery for several months.
 Both legal and larger (11 to 14-inches) hatchery rainbow trout are released into several locations along the length of the Alton Baker Canoe Canal.

-ODFW will host a free Family Fishing Event Sunday, May 4, as well as a Free Fishing Day event Saturday, June 7 at the Alton Baker Canoe Canal from 9:30 a.m. to 1:30 p.m for youths and their families.
+ODFW will host a Free Fishing Day event Saturday, June 6 at the Alton Baker Canoe Canal from 9 a.m. to 2 p.m. for youths and their families.
 Contact the Springfield field office at 541-726-3515 for additional information.

 Benson Lake: This 40-acre lake is located in Benson Lake State Park near the Columbia River.
 It will be stocked with rainbow trout in April, May and June.
 It also contains white crappie, largemouth bass and brown bullhead.
 Take the Benson State Park exit just before Multnomah Falls off of I-84 going east.